-Barbi Hayden and Marti Bell start things off.
+Barbi Hayden and Marti Belle start things off.
 They spend a minute or so arguing with one another and posing to the hard camera and pushing each other out of the way.
 JB talks about how he’ll be the one to crowd the victory but says he won’t sing the “Here she comes…Miss America!” song when he does so.
 He actually sings it while saying he won’t sing it which cause Josh Matthews to drop the greatest line of the night, “You have a beautiful voice.
 It’s like a cross between Fergie and Jesus.”
 Awesome!

-Madison Rayne hits the ring and runs wild of a little bit, taking out both Hayden and Bell with some clotheslines.
+Madison Rayne hits the ring and runs wild of a little bit, taking out both Hayden and Belle with some clotheslines.
 She tries to toss Hayden out of the ring as the countdown begins again.
 Yeah, these are 90 second intervals…why not just say that and put that on the graphic TNA?

 Oh good, here comes Rebel.
-She hits a bunch of terrible spin kicks and then comes face to face with Marti Bell.
+She hits a bunch of terrible spin kicks and then comes face to face with Marti Belle.
 They hug and jump up and down and then run wild on everyone together.
 They work over Rayne and Hayden and hit a Total Elimination at one point that Josh Matthews claims is “Shades of Perry Saturn and John Kronus!”
 No Josh, it wasn’t.
 Perry Saturn 2016 and the corpse of John Kronus could have done a better Total Elimination than that.

 They dump Barbi Hayden over the top rope and another 90 seconds have expired.
 The fifth entrant comes out.
 It’s Cherry Bomb.
-She attacks Marti Bell and yells a lot.
+She attacks Marti Belle and yells a lot.
 Allysin Kay is the sixth woman to enter.
 She comes in hot, cleaning house before getting shut down for no reason and then eliminating Cherry and Rebel shortly thereafter.
 Why beat her down if she’s going to just get back to back eliminations like 20 seconds later?
 Just let her come in, run wild, eliminate a couple fools and then get beat down.
 Is that that hard TNA?
 People were pumped up when she came in, stopped being pumped up when she got beat down and then didn’t give a shit when she eliminated people.
 Dumb!

 Rosemary comes out next.
 Everyone in the ring runs away from her like they are playing tag at recess.
 Eventually Rosemary caught each of them and worked them over.
-The best spot here was when Allysin Kay had Marti Bell in the corner and Rosemary charged them, Allysin offered up Marti, but Rosemary just shrugged and started working over Allysin instead.
+The best spot here was when Allysin Kay had Marti Belle in the corner and Rosemary charged them, Allysin offered up Marti, but Rosemary just shrugged and started working over Allysin instead.

 Rosemary runs wild for about 40 seconds and then goes for a quasi-Tarantula thing and falls onto the ring apron and gets punted down to the floor by Madison Rayne.
 Allysin Kay follows her out a second later.